Create a workflow in Automator on Mac

 Select a type of workflow:

 Workflow: A workflow you can run within the Automator app.

 Application: A standalone workflow that runs when you open it or drop files or folders on it.

-Print Plugin: A workflow that’s available in the Print dialog.
+Print Plug-in: A workflow that’s available in the Print dialogue.

 Folder Action: A workflow attached to a folder in the Finder.
 When items are added to the folder, the workflow runs and the files are used as input to the workflow.